turboshook/TurboshookProjectTemplate/README.md

 "Player": {
 	"refill_health": {
 		"arg_count": 0,
-		"explain_text": "Tops of the Player's health."
+		"explain_text": "Tops of the Player's health.",
+		"missing_base_error": "Player scene not active in the SceneTree."
 	}
 }
 ```
 This structure communicates that the `refill_health` command requires some player object to be active in the SceneTree to function.
 Running valid commands related to objects that are not active in the SceneTree will result in a **missing base error** in the console output.

+NOTE: All of the command fields are optional.
+A command that takes 0 arguments can be successfully defined with `"command_name": {}` in `commands.json`.

-When a command is defined in `commands.json`, it can be initialized from any script by accessing the `Devutils` autoload.
+After the command is defined, it can be initialized from any script by accessing the `Devutils` autoload.
 For example, initializing the above `refill_health` command might look like this:
 ```
 extends CharacterBody2D
 class_name Player